kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Error Handling
 **Check Id:** 123 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Error+Handling)

 There are different methodologies for handling errors that originate in a database.
-[New applications should use the THROW methodologies](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/raiserror-transact-sql?redirectedfrom=MSDN#:~:text=New%20applications%20should%20use%20THROW%20instead.).
+[New applications should use the THROW methodologies 🗗](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/raiserror-transact-sql?redirectedfrom=MSDN#:~:text=New%20applications%20should%20use%20THROW%20instead.){:target="_blank" rel="noopener"} (by Microsoft).

 In most cases it is best to bubble up (THROW) the error to the application/client to be displayed to the user and logged.